 After IV Sedation:

-- Have your escort take you home and rest for the remainder of the day.
+- Have your escort take you home immediately (no shopping trips please) and rest for the remainder of the day.

-- Have an adult stay with you until you’re fully alert.
+- Have an adult stay with you until you’re fully alert, but at least for 8 hours.

 - Don’t perform any strenuous or hazardous activities and don’t drive a motor vehicle for the rest of the day.